WebAssembly/component-model/design/mvp/WIT.md

 import from one another.

 > **Note**: The precise semantics of imports and how everything maps out is
-> still being design.
+> still being designed.
 Basic filesystem-based organization works but it's
 > intended to extend to URL-based organization in the near future.
 For example
 > the strings below are intended to integrate into a registry-based workflow as
 > well in addition to looking up files on the filesystem.